spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis.rst

   :align: center

 This tutorial demonstrates how to use SCT's command-line scripts to perform lesion analysis in spinal cord injury (SCI) or multiple sclerosis (MS) patients.
 First, the tutorial shows how to segment lesions from input MRI images.
-Then, the tutorial covers how to compute statistics on segmented lesions.
+Then, the tutorial covers how to compute statistics, such as the number of lesions, lesion length, lesion volume, etc., on segmented lesions.

 .. toctree::
    :maxdepth: 1